 What is the difference between a neck lift/mini facelift and full facelift?

-A neck lift, or platysmaplasty, removes the fat that is underneath the chin and tightens the muscles from the Adam’s apple back up to the chin.
-Occasionally, liposuction along the neck may be performed in combination with this procedure.
-The skin is usually undermined and allowed to redrape and contract naturally.
-Good candidates for a neck lift have minimal laxity of the skin, good skin tone, localized fat accumulation underneath the chin, and some weakness of the platysma muscle.
 When the skin along the lower face and neck is loose or mild laxity is appreciated, then the patient may be a candidate for a mini facelift.
-A mini facelift starts at approximately around the middle of the ear, goes underneath the earlobe and back behind the ear.
-The lower tissues along the jaw line and below the jaw line are freed up from the underlying tissues.
+A mini face lift can be performed under general anesthesia or local anesthesia and starts at approximately around the middle of the ear and goes underneath the earlobe and back behind the ear.
+The lower tissues along the jawline and below the jawline are freed up from the underlying tissues.
 The platysma muscles and neck are usually sutured to tighten and improve the angle of the neck.
-Fat may be repositioned or removed in order to improve the definition of the neck as well as the outline of the jaw.
+Fat may be repositioned or removed to improve the definition of the neck as well as the outline of the jaw.
 The excess skin is removed via this incision.

 Back to Blog home